apache/nuttx/configs/mcu123-lpc214x/README.txt

 Configurations
 ^^^^^^^^^^^^^^

-Each NXP LPC214x configuration is maintained in a sudirectory and can be selected as follow:
+Each NXP LPC214x configuration is maintained in a sub-directory and can be selected as follow:

 	cd tools